labxscut/ksak/README.md

 &nbsp;

 - The output of <i>Ksak</i> can be saved in three ways.
-The first one is in image form, and one can output all the plots under all parameters at once and save them in a folder.
-The second output is in matrix form, where the results of all runs under all parameters are saved in matrix form, stored in the same folder, and saved in the parameter format.
-The third output is in notepad form, where all sequences are output in the format described under different parameters.
-The three ways are shown in the figures.
+The first way is in image form, and you can output all the plots from all parameters at once and save them in a folder.
+The second way is in matrix form, where all the plots from all parameters are saved in matrix form, stored in the same folder, and saved in the parameter format.
+The third way is in notepad form, where all sequences are output in the format described under different parameters.
+These three ways are shown in the figures.

 ![image7](images/image7.png)